1. Pay Enrollment Deposit

 Linens and Towels

-- Past students suggested one set of linens and towels for the first few days and then purchasing more if needed.
+- Past students have suggested one set of linens and towels for the first few days and then purchasing more if needed.

 - Make sure your ATM card will work in the U.S. before you leave!
 The Cirrus, Plus, Mastercard, and Visa systems are the most widely accepted.